busterc/tos/README.md

 # ToS [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

 > Terms of Service and Privacy Policy Generator

-The content generated is derived from Ben Nadel's [web-based generator](http://www.bennadel.com/coldfusion/privacy-policy-generator.htm).
-I appreciate it so much I wanted a CLI and Jade output for it.
+The content generated is derived from Ben Nadel's [web-based generator](https://www.bennadel.com/coldfusion/privacy-policy-generator.htm).
+I appreciate it so much I wanted a CLI and ~~Jade~~ Pug output for it.

 ## Install